bitcoinhealth/bitcoinhealth/README.md

 # New features in Dev.

 1. At leaset two nodes running on Amazon Web Services or Azure for high availability.
-2. Integration on third pary websites for ordering essential goods and services.
+2. Integration on third party E-Commerce websites for ordering essential goods and services.
 3. Integration on ERP platforms for Hospitals.

-BitcoinHealth Core and Wallets can run on Windows and Linux platforms.
-See Build docs for instructions.
+BitcoinHealth Core and Wallets can run on Windows, MAC, and Linux platforms.
+See Build docs for OS instructions.